How Your 2025 Wedding Could Save You Money on Taxes

 Donating items from your wedding to a charitable organization might help you lower your tax bill indirectly through a charitable donation tax deduction, while giving to good causes.

-As mentioned, changes coming in 2026 due to President Trump's new tax bill involving charitable deduction rules will allow those who take the standard deduction to claim cash donations up to $1,000 or ($2,000 for married taxpayers filing jointly).
+As mentioned, changes coming in 2026 due to President Donald Trump's new tax bill involving charitable deduction rules will allow those who take the standard deduction to claim cash donations up to $1,000 or ($2,000 for married taxpayers filing jointly).

-For now, if you plan ahead of time, by making sure certain items can be donated and keeping track of their value through receipts, you may be able to write off some of your donated wedding items next tax season.
+For now, if you plan ahead of time, by making sure certain items can be donated and keeping track of their value through receipts, you might be able to write off some of your donated wedding items next tax season.

 Speak to a trusted certified public accountant (CPA) or financial planner to help you save the most on your tax return.